qdsang/TinyMPC.github.io/docs/get-started/examples.md

     N = 20 # (5)

+    # Set up the problem
+    prob = tinympc.TinyMPC()
+    prob.setup(A, B, Q, R, N)

     # Define initial condition
     x0 = np.array([0.5, 1.3, -0.7, 0, 0, 0, 0, 0, 0, 0, 0, 0])
     ```

     1. This is the state transition matrix, which you get when linearizing the discretized version of your model's full nonlinear dynamics (in this case the cart-pole dynamics, described on [this page](./model.md)) with respect to the state.
     2. This is the input or control matrix, which you get when linearizing the discretized version of your model's full nonlinear dynamics (in this case the cart-pole dynamics, described on [this page](./model.md)) with respect to the input.
     3. This is the stage cost for the state, and defines how much to penalize the state for deviating from the reference state at each time step in the horizon.
+Change this to modify the controller's behavior.
     4. This is the stage cost for the input, and defines how much to penalize the input for deviating from the reference control at each time step in the horizon.
+Change this to modify the controller's behavior.
     5. This is the length of the horizon, and can be anything greater than one.
 The problem size scales linearly with this variable.

 ---